MarkFlow

 Dataset Preparation

-1. Annotate examples using headers to separate categories
+1. Use headings to separate categories or examples.

 Prompt Engineering